RickStrahl/Westwind.Web.Markdown/readme.md

 | PhysicalPath     | The physical path of the original Markdown File requested |

 Most likely the only values you'll be interested in are `RenderedMarkdown` and the `Title`.
-You'll want to the title
+You'll want to use the title for the title in the `<head>` of the page at least, and perhaps also in some sort of non-content page header.

+Here's what the simplest possible templates look like for Web Forms and MVC:

 #### WebForms